 2. Advisors help you overcome transaction obstacles

 M&A delays are often caused by obstacles buyers and sellers face during the transaction process.
 For example, global or U.S. market uncertainty, pending legislation delays, or mistakes made during the negotiation process can all become barriers that slow down the selling process.
 Self-represented business owners can easily become overwhelmed and most lack the experience to overcome these potential obstacles.
-Experienced M& advisor have navigated these challenges before and will help you overcome these barriers successfully.
+Experienced M&A advisors have navigated these challenges before and will help you overcome these barriers successfully.

 3. Advisors can negotiate a better deal